 The aim of the module is to provide a sound understanding of important physical and chemical processes that take place within soils and fresh water systems.
 This includes providing a basis for the understanding of more applied aspects of the behaviour of these systems (e.g. plant-soil interactions, pollution and its remediation).
 You will take lectures, two practicals and two computing sessions.

-The course will focus on the processes that govern terrestrial ecosystem function.
+The module will focus on the processes that govern terrestrial ecosystem function.
 We will identify key ecosystem drivers and processes and explore how these have shaped the biosphere.
 Students will gain an understanding of the mechanisms that control changes in the physiochemical environment and their impact upon communities.
 Particular topics will include primary productivity, decomposition, herbivory, biodiversity and human impact on ecosystems.
 Classes comprise a mix of lectures, laboratory practicals, a computer practical, a seminar and fieldwork.

-Environmental Science Field Course
+Environmental Management Field Course

 This residential field course in south Devon involves studies of various communities and ecosystems using a range of field techniques to investigate factors which determine the distribution and function of living organisms.
 Particular focus is on understanding the cycling of nutrients within catchments and how these cycles are affected by land management strategies.
 The residential component takes place in June at the end of the first year.